 Whatever your pet you must discuss this with Pinnacle before the tenancy agreement is signed.

 People living in Extra Care Housing flats are Council tenants.

-The tenancies are managed on the Council's behalf by Pinnacle PSG who also carry out any maintenance and repairs and look after the communal spaces including the external grounds and car park.
+The tenancies are managed on the Council's behalf by Pinnacle Group Ltd who also carry out any maintenance and repairs and look after the communal spaces including the external grounds and car park.

 A Scheme Manager is provided by the onsite care provider to oversee the day to day running of the schemes.

 Pinnacle PSG provide a 24/7 help desk service.
 Tenants can use this to report housing repairs and raise any questions or concerns about the management or maintenance of their home or tenancy.
 The helpdesk number is: 0330 036 1517.

 Gateway to care is the contact for anyone that would like further information or advice on adult social care and support services available in Kirklees.

 - Contact Gateway to care